 \begin{linenomath} \end{linenomath}

 \begin{linenomath} \end{linenomath}

 Differential mode accelerations are obtained by \begin{linenomath} \end{linenomath}

-After rearranging Eq. \eqref{eqn: DMA}, the gravity gradient, in the along-track direction is given as \begin{linenomath} \end{linenomath} where $\omega_y$ and $\omega_z$ are the angular rates of the satellite about cross-track and nadir axis.
-For the remaining gravity gradient components the reader is referred to \citet{Siemes.2017}.
+After rearranging Eq. \eqref{eqn: DMA}, the gravity gradient in along-track direction is given as \begin{linenomath} \end{linenomath} where $\omega_y$ and $\omega_z$ are the angular rates of the satellite about the cross-track and nadir axes.
+For the remaining gravity gradient components, the reader is referred to \citet{Siemes.2017}.

 The gradiometer GFR software GRADIO in Fortran takes into account all above-mentioned effects regarding TM dynamics in the case where ACC(s) are not co-located with the CoM of the satellite.
-By defining the gradiometer baseline between the ACCs and selecting the desired axis, i.e. along-track, cross-track or nadir, one can define specific gradiometer missions.
-Gradiometry results presented in this work utilize a GOCE-like cross-track gradiometer configuration with a baseline of \qty{0.5}{m} using a low Earth orbit with altitude around \qty{250}{\km} (similar to GOCE).
+By defining the gradiometer baseline between the ACCs and selecting the desired axis, i.e., along-track, cross-track or nadir, one can define specific gradiometer missions.
+The gradiometry results presented in this work utilize a GOCE-like cross-track gradiometer configuration with a baseline of \qty{0.5}{m} using a low Earth orbit with an altitude of about \qty{250}{\km} (similar to GOCE).